IndomieGorengSatu/Mie/README.md

-## Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.